 Permanent link to this article: http://www.wesleyokc.org/2014/04/umc-national-news/

-April 10 UPDATE: The first two beds are constructed and the soil is on its way.
-The seedlings are growing inside where the temp remains consistent, and are 2-3″ high.
-We have the seed money to purchase the supplies to build 3 raised beds for the first phase of our Neighborhood Community Garden.
-Wesley hopes …
+May 5 UPDATE: The first two beds are constructed and the soil is in.
+Another bed will be built within the next few weeks.
+We have planted tomatoes, squash, okra, beans, herbs and more.
+In early spring, we received seed money to purchase the supplies to build 3 raised beds for the first phase of our …

 Permanent link to this article: http://www.wesleyokc.org/2014/03/community-garden-coming-to-wesley/

 United Methodist Women Making History In 1987, the U.S. Congress designated the month of March as Women’s History Month.
 The history of Women in Methodism begins in 1770.
 Here is a timeline of events of Women in the Church.c.
-1770 Mary Evans Thorne is appointed class leader by Joseph Pilmore in Philadelphia; she is probably …
+1770 Mary Evans Thorne is appointed class leader by Joseph Pilmore in Philadelphia; she is probably the …

 Permanent link to this article: http://www.wesleyokc.org/2014/03/march-is-womens-history-month/